Many of you probably think that I no longer am self-impressed or even dazzled when I forecast something that turns out to be true.

 But I want you to understand that's not the case.

-Every time I make a prediction, and it comes true, sometimes in a matter of hours, I am still dazzled by myself.
+Every time I make a prediction and it comes true, sometimes in a matter of hours, I am still dazzled by myself.

-I and it has happened.
+And it has happened.

 Ladies and gentlemen, it has happened.

-We started this program two hours ago, exactly two hours ago, and at that time, in the opening monologue, I referenced the broken water main in Bethesda, Maryland, and I made the point that I was the one with compassion.
+And at that time, in the opening monologue, I referenced the broken water main in Bethesda, Maryland.

 While all the media was concerned about the people that were trapped in this thing in their cars, I was the one concerned about the water.

-I was the one concerned about the damage to the environment, the wastefulness of the water in this broken water vein, and then ladies and gentlemen, I said something very close to the following.
+I was the one concerned about the damage to the environment, the wastefulness of the water in this broken water vein.

-I said, Isn't this fascinating?
+I said, isn't this fascinating?

 Ladies and gentlemen, just seven minutes ago, while watching DNC TV, they had a reporter on the scene at the site of the flood that resulted from the broken water main.

-The subject of the report was Broken Water Main Illustrates Need for Infrastructure Repair.
+The subject of the report was, Broken Water Main Illustrates Need for Infrastructure Repair.

 It took less than two hours for my prediction of the way that drive-by media would eventually portray this to actually happen.

-And it happened on the Obama Network, MSNBC.
+And it happened on the Obama network, MSNBC.

 It was, I'm looking at this.

-I was in Snertley's office.
+I was in Snerdley's office.

-I was so excited when I saw it, I ran to the monitor.
+I was so excited when I saw it.

-I said, Look at this, look at this.
+I said, look at this, look at this.

 Because Snerdley was still over there complaining and whining and moaning about Obama voters and when they're going to realize they've been taken.

-Why didn't Maryland Fifth Maryland didn't know it was broken?
+Maryland didn't know it was broken.

-They didn't know it was broken, it didn't know it was broken until it broke.
+It didn't know it was broken until it broke.

 How many other water mains are going to go between now and the inauguration?